San Diego State muscles past Creighton, makes 1st Final Four

 Creighton’s offense started well enough as the Bluejays built a 33-28 halftime lead and extended their advantage to seven in the second half.
 But Creighton didn’t make a single 3-pointer after halftime.

 San Diego State proved again that defense matters, especially since the Aztecs also scuffled for points.
-Their experience as depth showed as Mensah and Arop, who averaged just 6.1 and 4.5 points per game respectively, converted the last three baskets.
+Their experience and depth showed as Mensah and Arop, who averaged just 6.1 and 4.5 points per game respectively, converted the last three baskets.
+They and Creighton each grabbed 37 rebounds, but the Aztecs’ 13-9 edge offensively proved critical.

 AP March Madness coverage: https://apnews.com/hub/march-madness and bracket: https://apnews.com/hub/ncaa-mens-bracket and https://apnews.com/hub/ap-top-25-college-basketball-poll and https://twitter.com/AP_Top25